yearn.finance II (YFII) Reaches Market Capitalization of $40.85 Million

-yearn.finance II (YFII) traded flat against the US dollar during the twenty-four hour period ending at 10:00 AM E.T. on May 30th. yearn.finance II has a total market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
-One yearn.finance II coin can now be bought for approximately $1,054.18 or 0.09198106 BTC on major exchanges.
-In the last seven days, yearn.finance II has traded flat against the US dollar.
+yearn.finance II (YFII) traded flat against the dollar during the twenty-four hour period ending at 8:00 AM ET on June 5th. yearn.finance II has a market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+One yearn.finance II coin can now be bought for approximately $1,054.18 or 0.09198106 BTC on popular exchanges.
+In the last week, yearn.finance II has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.